oracle/accelerated-data-science/docs/source/user_guide/apachespark/setup-installation.rst

 If using the ADS Python SDK,

-To create and run a Data Flow application, you must specify a compartment and a bucket for storing logs under the same
+To create and run a DataFlow application, you must specify a compartment and a bucket for storing logs under the same
 compartment: